siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-the-role-of-cyber-threat-intelligence-in-proactive-defense.md

-In this blog post, we’ll explore the role of cyber threat intelligence in proactive defense, how it integrates with security operations, and how organizations can leverage CTI to stay ahead of cyber adversaries.
+In this article, we’ll explore the role of cyber threat intelligence in proactive defense, how it integrates with security operations, and how organizations can leverage CTI to stay ahead of cyber adversaries.
 ## What is Cyber Threat Intelligence (CTI)?